The Best Ski Resorts in the Midwest for Spring Skiing

 Pine Mountain, Michigan

 Pine Mountain, which overlooks the town of Iron Mountain, Michigan, is about a two-hour drive from Green Bay, Wisconsin.
-It’s a legacy resort first opened in 1939 when Fred Pabst, of the Pabst Brewing family, began the winter recreation area with a handful of runs and two rope tows.
-Pine Mountain is a versatile ski area with two large terrain parks, a half pipe and numerous trails.
-The resort is also ideal for night skiing with 75 percent of the runs under lights.
+It’s a legacy resort that opened in 1939 when Fred Pabst of the Pabst Brewing family began the winter recreation area with a handful of runs and two rope tows.
+Pine Mountain is a versatile ski area with two large terrain parks, a half pipe, and numerous trails.
+The resort is also ideal for night skiing, with over half the runs open under lights.
 Pine Mountain is typically open until early April.

 Granite Peak, Wisconsin

-Skiing and boarding can run well into April at Granite Peak, making for a nice Midwest spring skiing season.
+Skiing and boarding can run well into April at Granite Peak, making for a lovely Midwest spring skiing season.
 Granite Peak’s ski area consolidates its operations to the Historic Chalet late in the season, where skiers can hang on the Historic Deck for a dose of Vitamin D and sunbathing after a morning of skiing.
-Afterward, head to Wausau, Wisconsin for dinner and lodging options.
-St. Patrick’s Day, the Pond Skim, and April Fools Festival are a few of Granite Peak’s fun events in the spring.
+Afterward, head to Wausau, Wisconsin, for dinner and lodging options.
+Mardi Gras, St. Patrick’s Day, and the pond skim are some of Granite Peak’s fun events in the spring.

 Trollhaugen, Wisconsin

 There’s some good spring skiing throughout March at Trollhaugen, about an hour north of Minnesota’s Twin Cities in Dresser, Wisconsin.
-Weekends throughout most of the season see live music at the Skol, while one of the most popular spring events is the Spring Slalom Series for kids and adults.
-Individual participants ski two runs a night with prizes for the top three finalists in each division the last night of racing.
+On weekends throughout most of the season, you can see live music at the Skolhaugen Lounge, while one of the most popular spring events is the Spring Slalom Series for kids and adults.
+Individual participants ski two runs a night with prizes for the top three finalists in each division on the last night of racing.
+The annual Troll Cup is another favorite spring racing event for all ages.

 Lutsen Mountains, Minnesota

-March and April are arguably two of the best months at Lutsen Mountains for skiing and snowboarding.
+March and April are arguably two of the best months for skiing and snowboarding at Lutsen Mountain.
 The softer snow is more forgiving for beginners, while pit stops on the mountain turn into mini beach days with lots of sun to soak up.
-The final weekend on Lutsen’s four mountains is known as the Mountain Meltdown, featuring live music on an outdoor stage from numerous bands, along with a beer garden and BBQ.
+Plus, the spring is full of opportunities to hear live music from numerous bands across the resort.
+Check out the full event calendar here.